For Reversal in particular to work, there had a to be a number of people ready and able to go to war.

 For a monthly prompt about sacrifice, I wanted (as I often do) to turn it on its head.
 This was not to be a story about noble sacrifices for idealistic causes, with Starfleet cheering all the way.
 Instead, it was to be a story about personal human sacrifices, and how Starfleet can, I suspect, chew people up and spit them out.

-Malcolm knows that, no matter what, he’s got to get home and be with Lili.
-He will have to set aside everything and, potentially, jeopardize his standing and his command, things he has worked very, very hard for.
+Hence Malcolm knows that, no matter what, he’s got to get home and be with Lili.
+And he will have to set aside everything and, potentially, jeopardize his standing and his command, things he has worked very, very hard for.

 In response to a weekly prompt about painting a scene, I submitted Atlas.
 As far back as Reversal, I had described Titania as a kind of Southerners’ paradise.
 This story gave me an opportunity to showcase that.